leodeslf/leaf/summs/software-engg/principles.md

 - Write Everything Twice, **WET**.

 The Pragmatic Programmer:
->Every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
+>Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

 ## Keep it Simple, Stupid!
 (KISS)